SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 #### Success Message and Description

 When defining an OPA5 test without an assertion, there's no output on success.
-Most often, such an output is useful for longer journeys, so the `OpaBuilder.success` method also accepts a string argument, generating a simple truthy assertion with the provided message as a success function:
+Most often, such an output is useful for longer journeys, so the `OpaBuilder.success` method also accepts a string argument.
+This generates a simple truthy assertion with the provided message as a success function:

 ``` js
 success: function (vControls) {